 2 Tablespoons Xylitol or Erythritol

 Preheat oven to 350 degrees.
 Adjust baking rack to the middle position in the oven.
-Line a 7 x 11 or 9 x 9 baking dish with parchment paper and slightly grease.
+Line a 9 x 9 baking dish with parchment paper and slightly grease.

-In a medium-sized mixing bowl, combine the earth balance butter, sweeteners, flour, salt and 1 teaspoon lemon zest.
+In a medium-sized mixing bowl, combine the butter, sweeteners, flour, salt and 1 teaspoon lemon zest.
 Mix until ingredients are combined but chunks of butter remain.
 Reserve about 1/3 of dough for the top.
 Take the remaining 2/3 amount of dough and press gently into the prepared baking dish.
-Place in oven and bake for 10-12 minutes, until baked but not golden.
+Place in oven and bake for 10 minutes, until baked but not golden.

-To the 1/3 portion of dough, add the oats, 1/4 teaspoon lemon zest, cinnamon and xylitol.
+To the 1/3 portion of dough, add the oats, 1/2 teaspoon lemon zest, and sweetener.
 Mix until incorporated.
 Prepare the filling.

 1/3 cup Powdered Honey